-(a) On 1 May 2014, the Company's wholly-owned subsidiary, Wasco Engineering Equipment Pte.
+(b) On 1 May 2014, the Company's wholly-owned subsidiary, Wasco Engineering Equipment Pte.
 Ltd. ("WEE") entered into a finance lease agreement on compressor units as a manufacturer lessor.
 The lease will commence upon completion of commissioning of the compressors, which is expected to take place within the next twelve months.
 Upon commencement of the lease, the compressors will be derecognised with the resulting gain or loss charged to the statement of comprehensive income.

-Pursuant to MFRS 5 "Non-current Assets Held for Sale and Discontinued Operations", the carrying amounts of the compressors have been classified as assets held for sale.
+As at 31 December 2014, pursuant to MFRS 5 "Non-current Assets Held for Sale and Discontinued Operations", the carrying amounts of the compressors have been classified as assets held for sale.